s-zeng/eomcs-problems/README.md

-# eomcs-weekly-problems
+# EOMCS Problems
-Test cases, problem statements, and code for the Earl of March Computer Science Club's Weekly Problems
+Test cases and code for all archived problems from the Earl of March SS Computer Science Club authoured by myself

+The problems themselves (including problem statement and submisisons) can be found [here](https://www.hackerrank.com/contests/eomcs-weekly-problems/challenges/) and [here](https://www.hackerrank.com/contests/eomcs1/challenges/).